NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/neon-phenology-temp/01-explore-phenology-data/01-explore-phenology-data.md

     ind_last <- ind_noD %>%
     	group_by(individualID) %>%
     	filter(editedDate==max(editedDate))

-    ## Error in eval(lhs, parent, parent): object 'ind_noD' not found

-    # oh wait, duplicate dates, retain only one
+    # oh wait, duplicate dates, retain only the most recent editedDate
     ind_lastnoD <- ind_last %>%
     	group_by(editedDate, individualID) %>%
     	filter(row_number()==1)

-    ## Error in eval(lhs, parent, parent): object 'ind_last' not found

 ### Join Dataframes

 Now we can join the two data frames on all the variables with the same name.
-We use a `left_join()` from the dpylr package because we want to match all the rows from the "left" (first) dateframe to any rows that also occur in the "right" (second) dataframe.
+We use a `left_join()` from the dpylr package because we want to match all the rows from the "left" (first) dataframe to any rows that also occur in the "right" (second) dataframe.

  Check out RStudio's